LamaWaffle/100-Days-of-Code-2024/Notes/Notes.md

 inventory.range(5)                  # Find the range between 0 (default) and 5.
 inventory.range(2, 11, 2)           # Find the range between 2, and before 11, steps in 2.

-list(inventory)                     # Converts array into a list.
+len(inventory)                      # Outputs the length of the list. list(inventory)                     # Converts array into a list.

+new_list = zip(inventory, bedding)  # This is a function that combines multiple lists into one.
 ```

 ### Nested Lists (2D Lists)